Indian Armed Forces: Misconceptions in nomenclature

-The Indian Coast Guard is often confused incorrectly as being a part of the military forces due to the organisation being under the Ministry of Defence.
-The Supreme Court in its judgement has held that unless it is a service in the three principal wings of the Armed Forces, a force included in the expression "Armed forces of the Union" does not constitute part of military service/military.
-The Indian Coast Guard works closely with civilian agencies such as Customs, the Department of Fisheries, the Coastal Police etc. with its primary role being that of a non-military, maritime law enforcement agency.
+The Indian Coast Guard is often incorrectly confused with being a part of the military forces due to the organisation being under the Ministry of Defence.
+The Supreme Court, in its judgment, has held that unless it is a service in the three principal wings of the Armed Forces, a force included in the expression "Armed forces of the Union" does not constitute part of military service/military.
+The Indian Coast Guard works closely with civilian agencies such as Customs, the Department of Fisheries, the Coastal Police, etc., with its primary role being that of a non-military, maritime law enforcement agency.
 It is independent of the command and control of the Indian Navy.
-ICG was initially planned to be kept under the Ministry of Home Affairs but has been kept under the Ministry of Defence for better synergy since it is patterned like the navy.
-The ICG does not take part in any protocol of military forces such as the President's Body Guard, ADCs, the Tri-Services Guard of Honour etc. Their recruitment is also not under the Combined Defence Services Exam/National Defence Academy Exam which is one of the prime modes of commissioning officers to the Armed Forces.
+ICG was initially planned to be kept under the Ministry of Home Affairs, but has been kept under the Ministry of Defence for better synergy since it is patterned like the navy.
+The ICG does not take part in any protocol of military forces such as the President's Body Guard, ADCs, the Tri-Services Guard of Honour, etc. Their recruitment is also not under the Combined Defence Services Exam/National Defence Academy Exam, which is one of the prime modes of commissioning officers to the Armed Forces.
 Indian Coast Guard Officers continue to get their training with Indian Navy Officers since the ICG does not have its own training academy.
-Already a new Indian Coast Guard Academy for training of their officers is under construction.
-Often ICG loses its credit for being incorrectly recognised as part of Indian military Forces and not as a unique independent force.
+Already, a new Indian Coast Guard Academy for training of their officers is under construction.
+Often, ICG loses its credit for being incorrectly recognised as part of the Indian military Forces and not as a unique independent force.